Big quantum cohomology of Fano complete intersections: Introduction

-In general we expect that $F^{(k)}(0)$ satisfies an algebraic equation (not necessarily quadratic) whose coefficient are invariants that have been reconstructed.
-To determine which root of such an algebraic equation is $F^{(k)}(0)$ we need other methods.
-For cubic hypersurfaces, we can use the genus 1 topological recursion relation \cite{Getzler1} and the genus 1 standare versus reduced formula of \cite{Zinger1} to compute $F^{(2)}(0)$.
-We also study the structure of the cohomology ring of the Fano variety of lines $\Omega_X$ on cubic hypersurfaces $X$ using the result of \cite{GS} on the betti numbers of $\Omega_X$, and by the way obtain $F^{(2)}(0)$.
+For cubic hypersurfaces, to determine $F^{(2)}(0)$ we need more geometric inputs.
+Since the involved invariants are of degree 1, by an easy vanishing result of the genus 1 reduced invariants defined by Zinger \cite{Zin09}, we can use the genus 1 standard versus reduced formula of \cite{Zin08} to compute $F^{(2)}(0)$.
+We can also study the structure of the cohomology ring of the Fano variety of lines $\Omega_X$ on cubic hypersurfaces $X$, with the help from the result of \cite{GS14} on the Betti numbers of $\Omega_X$, and by the way obtain $F^{(2)}(0)$.